chi-feng/python-osx-getting-started/README.md

 2. Install [Homebrew](https://brew.sh) and run `brew install python3`.
 Then use `pip` to install any Python packages you may need.
 Instead of installing packages _globally_&mdash;which is the default&mdash;you can optionally use virtual environments to manage different versions of packages for portability and reproducibility.

 3. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is a free minimal installer for `conda`.
 It is a small, bootstrap version of Anaconda that includes only `conda`, Python, and the packages they depend on.
-Unlike `pip` which onl installs Python packages published on PyPI, `conda` is much more powerful can install other packages _outside_ of the Python package ecosystem, such as R and CUDA.
-However, more steps are needed to get started.
+Unlike `pip` which only installs Python packages published on PyPI, `conda` is much more powerful can install other packages _outside_ of the Python package ecosystem, such as R and CUDA.
+However, additional steps and knowledge are required to get the most out of `conda`.

 ## Choosing an IDE